-Every other family member literally begins to crave this spicy tangy sweet bitter curry after a while.
+If you speak to one of the older members in your families, they will tell you about all the healthy benefits of this side dish.
+Every other family member literally begin to crave for this spicy tangy sweet bitter curry .
 It is insanely delicious, so why not?

-After moving to UK, all my dose of vethal’s and powders still come from home.
-So I have never really made it.
+After moving to UK, all my dose of vathal’s and spice powder mix still come from home.
+So I have never really made the vathals at home.

 This Manathakkali Vathal is readily available in Asian Grocery store, so you really don’t have to go through this elaborate step for making it.